-Navy SEAL Acquitted Of War Crimes After Witness Admitted Killing ISIS Captive
+Navy SEAL Acquitted Of Murder After Witness Claims To Have Killed ISIS Captive

 The president's tweet went out on March 30.
 As KPBS's Walsh reported, the message seemed to help Gallagher get moved from the brig to the Naval Medical Center in San Diego.
 But he remained in custody until late May.

-In their closing arguments, lawyers on both sides of the case told the jury that witnesses had lied in court, The Associated Press reports.
+In their closing arguments, lawyers on both sides of the case told the jury that witnesses had lied in court, The Associated Press reported.
 Prosecutors also urged the jury to consider texts that Gallagher sent about the dead prisoner, along with a photo of the corpse.
 In one message, he said it was a "great story" and that he "got him with my hunting knife."

 Witnesses also said that Gallagher, who was then serving in his eighth deployment, recited his reenlistment oath near the body.